nickabs/transmission/README.md

 # Features

 - different layouts to suit mobile, tablet, laptop and desktop screens
-- dark mode toggle (dark mode will automatically apply when this is the operating system default, but can be overridden by the user)
+- dark mode toggle (dark mode will default to the operating system setting, but can be overridden by the user)
 - dropdown menus
 - table of contents for long articles, including a reading progress indicator - works in both mobile and laptop views)
 - sharing icons (facebook, twitter, copy link)
 - Search
 - Tags and authors page
 - modern Inter and Menelo font families are installed with the theme
+- infinite pagination (will display a button to Load More posts)

 # Drop down menu configuration
 A two level drop down menu can be created using the standard Ghost naviagion feature (settings > navigation).